モロッコ

 • Breakfast

-• Private car transfer We will pick you up at your hotel and head to Merzouga.
+• Private car transfer We will pick you up at the hotel and head to Merzouga.

-En route, you will cross the Zad Pass at an altitude of 2,178 meters (7,146 feet) and pass through cedar forests of the Middle Atlas Mountains.
-In this area you may be able to see local Barbary macaques (monkeys).
+On the way, we cross the Tizi n'Test pass at an altitude of 2,178 meters (7,146 feet) and pass through cedar forests of the Middle Atlas Mountains.
+In this area you may spot local Barbary macaques (monkeys).

 • Lunch break